Constitutional Champions Gala

 On September 18, 2017, The Constitution Project (TCP) hosted its Annual Constitutional Champions Gala in Washington, DC.
 The event honored two of our founders—individuals who have, in the face of adversity, stood up for the American ideals of liberty, justice, and the rule of law and fought to defend our nation’s Constitution and the rights it guarantees.
 This year, in addition to celebrating the 10th Annual Constitution Champions Gala, we also celebrated the 20th anniversary of TCP.

 The event was a great success, with stirring words of warning about the state of our democratic system and adherence to our Constitution and its values, as well as praise for TCP’s work, from both Mort Halperin and Mickey Edwards.
-Click here for Mort and Mickey’s remarks and check back soon for a video and photos of the event.
+Click here for Mort and Mickey’s remarks.

 For past Constitutional Champions, click here.